Open Arms (SZA song)

 "Open Arms" is a song by American singer-songwriter SZA from her second studio album, SOS (2022), featuring American rapper Travis Scott.
 It is a ballad backed by an acoustic guitar, conceived as part of an effort to explore soundscapes outside of SZA's usual R&B-leaning music.
 The lyrics are addressed to a former lover, whom the narrator leaves for the sake of her self-esteem despite her persistent feelings of attachment to him.
 A tribute to SZA's deceased grandmother, Norma Rowe, begins the song, done in the form of a skit; Rowe's vocals featured prominently on SZA's debut album, Ctrl (2017).

 Upon release, "Open Arms" charted in the United States, Canada, and Australia, with a number 67 peak on the Billboard Global 200.
 Critics focused on Scott's appearance on the song—some considered him a fitting addition, welcoming his uncharacteristically gentle tone on the third verse.
-"Open Arms" marks his fourth collaboration with SZA; a solo version appears on the website-exclusive digital edition of SOS, released in January 2023.
-The following month, SZA began the SOS Tour, and she regularly included "Open Arms" on the concerts' set lists.
-An alternate version of the song was included on the February 9, 2025, reissue version of Lana, which is a solo version of the song featuring just SZA's verses.
+"Open Arms" marks Scott and SZA's fourth collaboration; its solo version appears on a 2023 download-only edition of SOS, as well as the 2025 extended version of the album's deluxe reissue Lana.